-As you come out of baggage claim you will see signs directing you to the taxi Rank.
+As you come out of baggage claim, you will see signs directing you to the Taxi Rank.

-Please note that if you are arriving early evening on a weekday, the journey may take longer due to heavy after work traffic entering the city.
+Please note that if you are arriving early evening on a weekday, the journey may take longer due to heavy after-work traffic entering the city.

 To the Aerobus from Terminal 1

-There is a large sign which guides you to the ramps down to the buses.
+There’s a large sign which guides you to the ramps down to the buses.
 (Shown in the photo at the start of this article).

 To the Aerobus from Terminal 2

 The Aerobus stop at Terminal 2 is directly outside the arrivals hall of Terminal 2B (used by budget airlines including RyanAir, Jet2 and Monarch).

 There’s also a second Aerobus stop outside T2C (used exclusively by easyJet).
 Turn right as you come out of the arrivals hall.
 The Aerobus stop is approximately 20 metres from the terminal building.